Andrew-Bremond/Jurassic-Park-Game/README.md

 ## Class Diagram
 <img width="1048" alt="UMLDiagram" src="https://user-images.githubusercontent.com/104599718/199135309-ec63a392-a123-478f-97fb-a19350af6217.png">

+>The UML Diagram shows all our classes.
+The Main class has no job other than to call the other classes.
+Info has an aggregation relationship to main, it can stand alone without main.
+Character class also has an aggregation relationship to the Info class.
+Lastly, each character from the movie has their own class.
+Here there will be each storyline and this class inherits from the character class in order to use the Dies() and Lives() functions.

  > ## Phase III
  > You will need to schedule a check-in for the second scrum meeting with the same reader you had your first scrum meeting with (using Calendly).
 Your entire team must be present.
 This meeting will occur on week 8 during lab time.